willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 that the man is writing on the board because he is facing the board, the board has writing on it, and he is holding a pen close to where there is writing.
 Similarly, the head massage image
-Gkioxari \etal have investigated the use of these contextual clues in action recognition[@gkioxari2015_ContextualActionRecognition]
+Gkioxari \etal{} have investigated the use of these contextual clues in action recognition[@gkioxari2015_ContextualActionRecognition]

-The first investigation of CNNs for action recognition operating on raw frame data (i.e. without explicit feature extraction) was conducted in [@baccouche2011_SequentialDeepLearning].
-They introduced an architecture with an input of a stack of video frames which were then processed by multiple convolutional layers to learn spatio-temporal features on the KTH human actions dataset[@schuldt2004_Recognizinghumanactions] the output of which was then used by a recurrent ANN called a long short-term memory (LSTM) to obtain a prediction over the whole video sequence, although they also compared classification with the LSTM layer to a linear classifier and only found modest performance benefits (on the order of a few percentage points) indicating that short clips from a video may be sufficient for action recognition.
+The first investigation of CNNs for action recognition operating on raw frame data (i.e. without explicit feature extraction) was conducted by Baccouche
+\etal{} [@baccouche2011_SequentialDeepLearning].
+They introduced an architecture with an input of a stack of video frames which were then processed by multiple convolutional layers to learn spatio-temporal features on the KTH human actions dataset[@schuldt2004_Recognizinghumanactions], the output of which was then used by a recurrent ANN architecture called a long short-term memory (LSTM) to obtain a prediction over the whole video sequence, although they also compared classification with the LSTM layer to a linear classifier and only found modest performance benefits (on the order of a few percentage points) indicating that short clips from a video may be sufficient for action recognition in the KTH dataset.

-A similar architecture with a larger input was investigated in [@ji2013_3DConvolutionalNeural], instead of training the whole network, the first layers were hand initialised to obtain the following transformations: grayscale, spatial gradients in both x and y directions, and optical flow in both x and y directions.
+A similar architecture with a larger input was investigated in [@ji2013_3DConvolutionalNeural], instead of training the whole network, the first layers were hand initialised to obtain the following transformations: rgb to grayscale, spatial gradients in both x and y directions, and optical flow in both x and y directions.
 A video sequence processed by the first layer results in a stack of grayscale video frames, spatial gradient frames and optical flow frames.
+The rest of the weights were trained as normal through gradient descent.
-The network was evaluated on both the KTH dataset with competitive performance to other methods developed at the time and TRECVID[@_TRECVIDData] dataset improving over the state of the art.
+The network was evaluated on both the KTH dataset with competitive performance to other methods developed at the time and TRECVID[@_TRECVIDData] dataset improving over the previous state of the art.

-##### Two stream {#sec:background:cnn:architectures:2scnn}
+##### Two stream convolutional neural network (2SCNN) {#sec:background:cnn:architectures:2scnn}

-A biologically inspired architecture based on the two-stream visual processing hypothesis for action recognition is introduced in [@simonyan2014_TwoStreamConvolutionalNetworks].
-The two stream hypothesis states that two processing streams are used in the brain for processing visual input: the dorsal stream for motion, good at detecting and recognising movements; and the ventral stream recognising form, good at detecting objects.
-The proposed model uses two separate CNNs each taking a different input based on the two stream hypothesis: the spatial for handling the appearance (analog of the ventral stream) and the temporal for handling the motion (analog of the dorsal stream).
-A video sequence is processed to obtain the optical flow frames using the TVL1[@zach2007_DualityBasedApproach] algorithm which are used as input to the temporal stream, and a single frame is used as input to the spatial stream.
-The two streams process the inputs in parallel each of which produces an action prediction, the results are then combined using a linear classifier, see [@fig:architecture:two-stream].
+A biologically inspired architecture based on the two-stream visual processing hypothesis for action recognition was introduced in [@simonyan2014_TwoStreamConvolutionalNetworks].
+The two stream hypothesis states that two processing streams are used in the brain for processing visual input: the *dorsal stream* for motion, good at detecting and recognising movements; and the *ventral stream* recognising form, good at detecting objects.
+The proposed model uses two separate CNNs each taking a different input based on the two stream hypothesis: the spatial stream for handling the appearance (analog of the ventral stream) and the temporal stream for handling the motion (analog of the dorsal stream).
+A video sequence is processed to obtain the optical flow frames using the TVL1[@zach2007_DualityBasedApproach] optical flow estimation algorithm which are used as input to the temporal stream, and a single frame is used as input to the spatial stream.
+The two streams process the inputs in parallel each of which produces an action prediction, the results are then combined using a linear classifier, see [@fig:architecture:two-stream] for a graphical depiction.

 The spatial stream takes in a single input frame $\tau$, size $W \times H \times 3$ (using RGB images).
 The corresponding input to the temporal stream is $W
-\times H \times 2L$ where $L$ is the temporal duration, a hyperparameter of the network determining over how a long period to compute optical flow from, In [@simonyan2014_TwoStreamConvolutionalNetworks] use $L = 10$ and both our networks are also trained with $L = 10$.
-The temporal input is computed from the frames $\tau - L/2$ to $\tau + L/2$ yielding $L$ frames from which $2L$ optical flow frames are obtained, twice as many as the input due to computing both flow in $u$ and $v$ directions.
-The flow frames are then combined by alternating $u$ and $v$ frames, all even frames in the optical flow stack are in
-$u$ direction and odd, the $v$ direction.
+\times H \times 2L$ where $L$ is the temporal duration, a hyperparameter of the network determining the temporal window of the network.
+In [@simonyan2014_TwoStreamConvolutionalNetworks] $L = 10$ is used (optical flow is thus calculated from 11 consecutive frames).
+The temporal input is computed from the frames ${\tau - \lfloor(L + 1)/2}\rfloor$ to ${\tau + \lceil(L + 1)/2\rceil}$ yielding $L + 1$ frames from which $2L$ optical flow frames are obtained, twice as many as the input due to computing both flow in $u$ and $v$ directions.
+The flow frames are then combined by alternating $u$ and $v$ frames, all even frames in the optical flow stack are in $u$ direction and odd, the $v$ direction.

 Raw optical flow frames stored as floats can take up a large amount of space so instead they are converted to greyscale images in the range $[0, 255]$ and